 - Faculty members are not required to direct an independent study.

 Directed Study (DS)

-Master of Arts in Education students are required to complete an education thesis in order to graduate.
-After finishing the action research class, students must continuously enroll in a 0-1 credit Education Thesis (ED 602 Education Thesis) course until the thesis receives final approval from the student’s thesis committee.
-Students will receive 1 credit hour the first semester registered for the course and 0 credit hours each semester after that (Fall, Spring, and Summer) until the student is finished.
+Master of Arts in Education students may elect to complete an education thesis in order to graduate.
+After finishing the action research class, students must continuously enroll in a 1-3 credit Education Thesis (ED 602 Education Thesis) course until the thesis receives final approval from the student’s thesis committee.
+Students will receive 3 credit hours the first semester registered for the course and 1 credit hour each semester after that (Fall, Spring, and Summer) until the student is finished.
 A continuation fee, equivalent to one credit hour, will be assessed for every semester the student is enrolled in ED 602 Education Thesis.
 An incomplete will be given in Education Thesis until the final thesis is approved by the committee.
-Upon approval of the thesis, the grade will be changed to a pass.
-If a student does not enroll in Education Thesis once the project has begun, the incomplete grades will turn to a Fail (F).
+Upon approval of the thesis, the grade will be changed to a Pass.
+If a student does not enroll in Education Thesis once the project has begun, the incomplete grade will turn to a Fail (F).

 In order to be eligible to graduate, a student must meet the following requirements: